16 Sep 2020

 In addition to the direct damage to your teeth, bruxism also can lead to tension headaches, facial pain, and a condition called TMJ disorder that is defined by problems with the jaw and facial muscles.
 All of these problems cause enough pain to interrupt your daily activities and create unbearable suffering.

 How to Treat Teeth Grinding with Nightguards for Bruxism

-Your dentist is the most qualified professional to help you treat and prevent future nighttime teeth grinding.
+Your dentist in Bankers Hill is the most qualified professional to help you treat and prevent future nighttime teeth grinding.
 While you’re waiting to see your dentist, use these DIY tips to reduce the threat of bruxism while you sleep:

 - Use stress reduction techniques